Rust vs Julia in scientific computing

 As the comments show, the empty vector v1 has the type Vector{Any} which is not only a performance footgun as mentioned in the post, but also a static analysis killer.

 last has the type Any because it was popped from Vector{Any}.
 We can see in this trivial example that last should be v2 which is a vector of floats.
-But this knowledge can not be derived by Julia.
+But this knowledge can't be derived by Julia.

-last being Any means that Julia and therefore JET can not know if it supports .pop().
+last being Any means that Julia and therefore JET can't know if it supports .pop().
 This will only be determined at runtime which will lead to a runtime error 💥

 Let's test the analysis of JET on our function test: